 - Hyderabad is a quintessentially Indian city, with pockets of modernity sprouting up out of the very traditional.
 Hyderabad also has its own unique royal Nizam history and culinary legacy.

-- TMS Fellows work full-time for a six-month period (June through December)
+- TMS Fellows work full-time June through March

 TIMELINE OF APPLICATION: